BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/heroes.md

 ![](../media/rules_manual/example_58.jpg){ width=563 height=371 }

 ***Example 59:** Jay and Rob are both using Hero models in a Combat.
 Rob is using Gothmog (Fight Value 5 and 3 Might) and Jay is using Éomer (Fight Value 6 and 3 Might).
 Rob rolls his dice for the Duel Roll and scores a 1 and a 3, whilst Jay scores a 2, 3 and a 4.
 As Rob is currently losing, he has the first opportunity to spend Might.
 Rob chooses to spend Might, though as Gothmog has a lower Fight Value than Éomer, Rob must spend 2 Might Points to improve his 3 to a 5 in order to be winning the Combat.
 As Rob is now winning, Jay can now spend Might and chooses to spend 1 Might Point to improve his 4 to a 5, meaning that Éomer is now winning thanks to his higher Fight Value.
 Rob then chooses to spend his last Might Point to improve his 5 to a 6 and be winning once more, and so then Jay chooses to do the same and wins the Combat.
-As both players are now at a 6, no more Might can be used and Éomer wins the Combat.
-Might*
+As both players are now at a 6, no more Might can be used and Éomer wins the Combat.*

 ![](../media/rules_manual/example_59.jpg){ width=569 height=486 }